DataDog/datadog-process-agent/README.md

 ## Contributing

 In order for your contributions you will be required to sign a CLA.
 When a PR is opened a bot will prompt you to sign the CLA.
 Once signed you will be set for all contributions going forward.

-## Run on Mac or Windows

-Coming soon...